 This dish might seem to have daunting ingredient list.
 But don’t be put off; enough of the ingredients will already be lurking in your kitchen.
 And, if you leave out any one of the spices, it will probably still turn out well.
-This dish can be made from start to finish on a weeknight.
+In contrast to some meat tagines, which take hours to prepare and cook, this dish can be made from start to finish on a weeknight.
 And the flavor is a lovely mélange of spices, slight sweetness from the raisins, and savory flavors from the chickpeas.
 Serve with rice or quinoa for hearty vegetarian dinner.

 • 3 tablespoons extra virgin olive oil